 Where a memorial is registered under section 12BA or section 12BB the Minister may, at any time thereafter, deliver a notice in writing directing that the memorial cease to have effect, to the Registrar of Titles, or the Registrar of Deeds (as the relevant category of title may require), who shall, without payment of a fee, endorse or note the title and land register or record in respect of that land accordingly and thereupon the memorial shall have no further effect.

-[Section 12BC inserted by No. 75 of 1980 s.
-5; amended by No. 31 of 1997 s.
+[Section 12BC inserted: No. 75 of 1980 s.
+5; amended: No. 31 of 1997 s.
 18(1).]

 12BD.
 Restoration order, Minister’s powers if contravened